← Industry Insights

 • Trade-Based Laundering:

-Trade-based money laundering involves over or under-invoicing goods and services to move money across borders.
+Trade-based money laundering involves over- or under-invoicing goods and services to move money across borders.
 Launderers reconcile their books with illicit money by manipulating the price, quantity, or quality of a good or service.

 • Shell Companies and Trusts:

-These are non-active companies or legal entities used as a vehicle for financial maneuvers, helping obscure the true origin of the money.
+These are inactive companies or legal entities used as a vehicle for financial maneuvers, helping obscure the true origin of the money.
 They often exist only on paper and have no physical presence or employees.

 • Offshore Accounts: